MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 1. From the RDP session to the **az500-10-vm1**, launch **Visual Studio 2019** from the **Start menu**.

-2. Switch to the window displaying Visual Studio 2019 welcome message, click the **Sign in** button and, when prompted, provide the credntials you used to authenticate to the Azure subscription you are using in this lab.
+2. Switch to the window displaying Visual Studio 2019 welcome message, click the **Sign in** button and, when prompted, provide the credentials you used to authenticate to the Azure subscription you are using in this lab.

 3. On the **Get started** page, click **Create a new project**.